kubernetes/k8s.io/infra/aws/terraform/modules/eks-prow-iam/README.md

 ## Permission Boundaries

-* EKSInfraAdminPermissionBoundary - applied on EKSInfraAdmin IAM role, imposes roles created with this role to have EKSResourcesPermissionBoundary applied.
 * EKSResourcesPermissionBoundary - applied on IAM roles provisioned with EKS prow cluster.
 It's meant to limit the risk of privilige escalation.